tbd/con

 security

-adversarial AI, breaking models, responsible disclosure, and the arms race between offense and defense.
+adversarial AI, breaking models, the realities of responsible disclosure, and the arms race between offense and defense.

 practice